 Turkey's Invasion of Syria Worsens A Humanitarian Crisis

 As a military offensive by Turkey into Syria enters its third day, aid agencies are increasingly concerned.
-An estimated 100,000 civilians in northeastern Syria have been displaced, at least one displaced-persons camp was relocated out of the line of fire, a front-line hospital was abandoned and critical water infrastructure was taken out of commission, according to the United Nations, exacerbating a humanitarian crisis that was already one of the world's worst.
+An estimated 100,000 civilians in northeastern Syria have been displaced, at least one displaced-persons camp was relocated out of the line of fire, a front-line hospital was abandoned and critical water infrastructure was taken out of commission, according to the United Nations.
+All of this is exacerbating a humanitarian crisis that was already one of the world's worst.

 On Wednesday, Turkish ground and air forces commenced a series of assaults against a Syrian militia of the Kurdish ethnic group, which had been an American ally in the fight against ISIS but is viewed as a terrorist organization by the Turkish government.